LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/project-kick-off-day.md

 It was great to see where our thinking coincided and what we all felt was important.

 Ensuring we captured the 'votes from Norway' (little Eurovision reference for you there) from our dial-in attendees was fun too!

+## Research Aims

+[Luiza Frederico](https://torchbox.com/team/luiza-frederico/) from Torchbox talked us through how the user research would be organised.

+From our project objectives exercise it was clear that the councils involved all want to see great user research carried out, and also to gain skills in this area to use in future projects.

+Torchbox will be enabling this through;

+* Two training days (split geographically) to get all involved up to speed with good practice in user research.
+Each council will be able to send up to two attendees
+* Carrying out the user research at one council site for each of the research areas.
+* Producing materials to help guide other councils in carrying out their own research